-When i was first diagnosed, I was naturally scared.
+When I was first diagnosed, I was naturally scared.
 There were three doctors that I had chosen to speak with.
-When I came to see Dr. Gejerman, he put it right on the table – asked me questions to answer.
+When I came to see Dr. Glen Gejerman, he put it right on the table – asked me questions to answer.
 He made me very, very comfortable and before I left that office, I told him he was the doctor I chose.

 When I came into the radiation room, the staff made you very relaxed and comfortable, because you’re very uneasy in this environment with this huge machine.
 They tell you it will be about two minutes tops and, before you know it, it’s over and done.